zrsolis/vgpu-openstack/README.md

 * **RAM**: I'd recommend AT LEAST 16GB but 64GB sounds a lot better if you are gonna run more than one instance.
 * **GPU**: An NVidia Maxwell, Pascal or Turing GPU supported by vgpu_unlock.
 Limited support is available as well for Volta and Ampere models, but check the vgpu_unlock project as new models are added all the time.
 For my example, I will be using an RTX 2080Ti.
 More VRAM allows the use of more and/or larger VMs.
 More than one graphics card can be used however only a single GRID profile can be used per card.
 There is also some indication, but I haven't confirmed myself either way, that mixing families (i.e. using a Maxwell and Turing card) is not supported.
 Additionally, if you have the capability, do not use the NVidia card as your "primary" video card.
 If you have an Intel or AMD CPU with integrated graphics or a shitty old video card lying around (yeah, I know some of you still have a Radeon HD 5450 lying around, don't lie) use that as your primary as a small amount of video memory is required for your primary to display to function, meaning it can't be allocated for a VM.
 * **Disk**: At least 500GB but the more space the better as game libraries add up fast.
 Also recommend using an SSD.
 * **Network**: At least one 1Gbps network port.
 This project will work on a single, flat network, however having VLAN support will allow you to have separate the front-end access to the VMs and use non-tunneled networks.
 Having a second network port allows for having a physical separation as well.
+For this scenario I have a flat network using the address space 10.0.0.0/20.
+I am going to use the range 10.0.8.0-10.0.8.255 for the external network the VMs will be accessed from.
+On the host, this network is attached to physical network adapter enp6s0.
+You will need the logical name of the network adapter attached to your external network.
+You can find a list of all adpaters and their associated IPs by running the command ```ip a sh```
 * **OS**: For these instructions I am using Ubuntu 20.04 (18.04 is not supported).
-You CAN use a Red Hat-based distro, such as CentOS 8/RHEL 8, etc., however you will need to adjust the commands in this guide to your distro.
+You CAN use a Red Hat-based distro, such as RHEL 8, however you will need to adjust the commands in this guide to your distro.

 Additionally you will need to get an evaluation license for your GRID guests.
-Failure to do so will result that the performance inside the VM capped after a certain amount of time, resulting an a framerate that I will describe as "a TI-89 playing Crysis."
+I will provide a link below.
+You will need the license to be able to get the GRID driver for KVM, which is required by the host, as well as the software to run the licensing server for the guest instances to use.
+Running guest instances unlicensed will result that the performance inside the VM capped after a certain amount of time, resulting an a framerate that is around "a TI-89 playing Crysis."

 Additionally you will need another machine with a hypervisor installed to create a Windows image to use in the OpenStack environment.
-I used Ubuntu 20.04 Desktop Edition with QEMU/KVM and Virtual Machine Manager for the image creation steps, however you can use other options such as Hyper-V, VirtualBox, ESXi, etc.
+I used Ubuntu 20.04 Desktop Edition with QEMU/KVM and Virtual Machine Manager for the image creation steps, however you can use other options such as Hyper-V, VirtualBox, ESXi, etc. While you CAN install the OS from an ISO in OpenStack, I would not recommend this route and will not provide steps for this.

 #### Helpful terminology